-Sarah Deininger will be cooking our Swabian (Southern German) supper club on 9th May 2019 and for our Christmas recipes we have a beautiful braised red cabbage dish which is traditionally served as a side dish.
+Sarah Deininger will be cooking at our Swabian (Southern German) supper club on 9th May 2019.
+She’s given us this beautiful Christmas braised red cabbage recipe, which is traditionally served as a side dish.

 The region of Swabia was a political territory in the Middle Ages.
 Today its borders aren’t perfectly clear, but it is found partly in the German state of Baden Württemberg, partly in the German state of Bavaria, and even stretches into Austria.